Siege of Metz (1870): Aftermath

 Prince Friedrich Karl and the Prussian Second Army were now free to move against the French force in the Loire area.
 The siege is commemorated by the "Siegesmarsch von Metz" which uses parts of the "Die Wacht am Rhein".
 One notable figure present on the Prussian side was the prominent philosopher Friedrich Nietzsche, who served as a medical attendant.
 Nietzsche contracted both diphtheria and dysentery during the siege, worsening his already poor state of health.

 Casualties

-The French lost 167,000 enlisted men and 6,000 officers taken to POW camps on 27 October, as well as 20,000 sick who temporarily stayed behind in Metz.
+The French lost 167,000 enlisted men and 6,000 officers taken to prisoner-of-war camps on 27 October, as well as 20,000 sick who temporarily stayed behind in Metz.
 Material losses were enormous and amounted to 622 field guns, 2,876 fortress guns, 72 mitrailleuses, 137,000 chassepots, 123,000 other small arms, vast stores of ammunition and 56 French Imperial Eagles, all captured by the Germans.
 The Germans lost 5,500 enlisted men and 240 officers killed and wounded, as well as large numbers of sick.